FMMT666/SyrSafeTechLogger/README.md

     --profile     : print name and number of active profile, then quit --profile=n   : select and activate profile number n --clearalarm  : clear the ongoing alarm and open the valve
+    --conductivity: measure and log conductivity too, off by default --cond        : measure and log conductivity too, off by default; less typing, otherwise the same